Overture Center for the Arts

 Come in clothes that make you comfortable!
 Some audience members dress in casual clothes, while others dress for an elegant night out.

 A coat-check is available in the main entrance to the Overture Center for the Arts.

 Drinks are available for purchase before the opera and during intermission, and may be taken into the theatre with you.

-Join General Director Kathryn Smith immediately following the performance in the Wisconsin Studio for a casual conversation about the opera you just watched.
+Join General Director Kathryn Smith in the Wisconsin Studio immediately following Overture Hall performances for a casual conversation about the opera you just watched.